HamedMahjoob/my-website/README.md

 # my-website
-This is an introductory website !
+This is a simple introductory website !